ThomasHeb/Jog-for-Estelcam/README.md

 # Firmware

-- the Firmware is written as a scetch in the Arduino IDE
+- the Firmware is written as a sketch in the Arduino IDE
 - more information about Teensy LC [Link](https://www.prjc.com/teensy)
 - download and update the Arduino IDE >2.0.x with Teensyduino to get hardware support and additional USB functionality [Link](https://www.pjrc.com/teensy/td_download.html)
 - open Arduino IDE
-- open the scetch
+- open the sketch
 - select Teensy LC as board
 - select Tools > USB Type > Keyboard in Arduino IDE to enable Keyboard HID
 - select Tools > Keyboard Layout < Germany